yvs1364/react-redux-challenges/01-Tooling/02-Manipulating-Strings/README.md

 ## 1 - Dash Insertion

 Let's start with a simple exercise.
-The goal is to implement an `insertDash(word)` function which takes a `String` as a parameter (the `word`) and returns a new `String` containing dashes between two consants.
+The goal is to implement an `insertDash(word)` function which takes a `String` as a parameter (the `word`) and returns a new `String` containing dashes between two consonants.

 Examples: